 | Vyond | $299-$599 | $299+ | Animated content |

-Consider hidden costs beyond licensing: training time, hosting fees, asset libraries, and add-ons can significantly impact total cost of ownership.
+COST INSIGHT: Many organizations report significant variation in their authoring tool spending depending on team size and feature requirements (eLearning Industry, 2024).
+When evaluating costs, consider hidden expenses beyond licensing: training time, hosting fees, asset libraries, and add-ons can significantly impact total cost of ownership.

 Key Features That Drive Elearning Success